 A variety of methods are available to measure gentamicin concentrations in body fluids; these include microbiologic, enzymatic and radioimmunoassay techniques.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

 HOW SUPPLIED:

-Gentamicin Injection, USP, containing gentamicin 40 mg per mL is supplied as follows:
+Gentamicin Injection, USP (Preservative Free) is supplied as: